 Of course, central bank policies influence currencies – and those policies also impact bond markets.
 But central banks around the world typically aren’t moving in coordinated fashion – especially nowadays, as just discussed.
 After all, countries’ business cycles, growth rates, interest rates and inflation levels differ.
 Often that translates into currencies strengthening and weakening relative to one another at different times.
 For a U.S. based investor, then, having exposure to global currencies can potentially offer diversification – away from the currently relatively stressed U.S. Treasury and credit markets – because global currency strategies do not tend to have a direct fundamental relationship with the U.S. Treasury yield curve.

 Jaylene: Oil – and particularly the decline in its price – has obviously been top of mind for many investors of late.
 In your view, what might the impact be from a fixed income perspective?
-Particularly since the energy sector makes up roughly 15% of the Barclays U.S. Corporate High Yield Index.
+Particularly since the energy sector makes up roughly 15% of the Bloomberg U.S. Corporate High Yield Index.

 Gerard: Yes, we do think the default risk could go up, particularly if oil prices remain low for a prolonged period of time.
 For instance, we estimate that if oil was priced at less than $50 for six months, we could see default risk rise.
 On the other hand, though, we believe that, to a large degree, that risk is already priced into many of those securities.
 We still see pockets of potential opportunity within the fixed income energy sector.